 Phone compatibility: Check to see if your unlocked phone is compatible on Boost’s website.

-When picking out the best low-cost cell phone plan, you’ll want to consider:
+When picking from among the best cheap cell phone plans, you’ll want to consider:

 - the network’s coverage in your area,